 You want to make a difference with your life.

 When you change the way you look at things,

 10 things about me

 #2 I changed my name to Orly in 2019.
-I didn’t hate my old name (Charmaine) but it was long to spell out, meaningless, and people always spelt it wrong.
-I chose Orly, a Hebrew name meaning ‘my light’, because it was short, meaningful, and it represented ‘closing the circle’ from C to O. I had a lot of ‘ego’ tied up with the name ‘Charmaine’ and ‘Orly’ feels like my spirit name.
+I didn’t hate my old name (Charmaine) but it was ‘meaningless, long to spell, and almost always spelt wrong.
+I chose Orly, a Hebrew name meaning ‘my light’, because it was short, meaningful, and it represented ‘closing the circle’ from C to O. I had a lot of ego/past tied up with the name Charmaine.
+Orly feels like an invitation to connect to spirit and expand.

 #3 I wrote a Lesson a Day on the Medium platform for over two months at the start of 2022.
 I made it my focus while I was ‘unemployed’ and I LOVED it.
-It’s been stalled lately but I’m up to Lesson #75.
+I’m currently up to Lesson #75.

-#4 in 2006, when my son was three months old, I created a huge sculpture,‘Vortex’, for Sculpture by the Sea Bondi.
+#4 in 2006, with a three month old baby, I created a walk-in sculpture,‘Vortex’, for Sculpture by the Sea, Bondi.
 The sculpture was on Tamarama beach for the two week exhibition and thousands of people walked (and crawled) through it.
-It felt like a miracle (as did Joey) and – it was.
+This was a magical experience in many ways.

 #5 in 2015, lost but hopeful, I designed ‘Cloudscape’ for Sculpture by the Sea.
 The piece was accepted but was beyond my capacity at the time.
 I intend to bring this piece to life.